PURE BLISS: Union/A-C Valley's Evie Bliss Wins State Title in Javelin With State Record Throw of 170 Feet, 2 Inches

 Just 12 months ago, Bliss entered the state meet with a throw of 128 feet.
 She barely made the finals, but then uncorked a heave of 140-11 to place second.

-This fall, she began working with Ryan Bell, a throwing coach at Youngstown State University.
+She began working with Ryan Bell, a throwing coach at Youngstown State University this fall.

 They worked to refine her mechanics, meeting every weekend throughout February.